catherinechia/images-to-notch-modeling/README.md

 #### Biology
 1. Notch intracellular domain (NICD), after being cleaved by gamma-secretase, enters the cell nucleus and activates the expression of Hes1
 2. Hes1 exhibits an oscillatory expression due to its self-repressive behavior
-3. DAPT, a gamma-secretase inhibitor, inhibits the release of NICD, and thus affects the oscillating expression of Hes1
+3. DAPT, a gamma-secretase inhibitor (GSI), inhibits the release of NICD, and thus affects the oscillating expression of Hes1

 #### DDE Model
 * First component: mRNA expression level over time <br />